-Repair Public started when a guy named Ben (fourth from right above) heard about the Repair Café concept that started in Amsterdam (http://repaircafe.org/en/about).
+Repair Public started when a guy named Ben (fourth from right above) heard about the Repair Café concept that started in Amsterdam.
 He found a few wacky volunteers and a cozy place to host his first event, and it went well.
-People were excited, stuff was fixed, more events were requested, more events have been delivered.
+People were excited, stuff was fixed, more events were requested, and more events have been delivered.

 Ben basically helms this wacky operation as a glorified hobby that keeps him mostly out of trouble.
 He currently has a day job doing computer-related stuff, but he’s also turned wrenches and blistered his fingers as a mechanic on a vegetable farm.
 He’s lucky to have a lot of talented friends who keep showing up to help him with the mission of perpetual fixery.

-Repair Public’s volunteer roster started out from Ben’s social media list, but branched out to include people who expressed interest in the idea.
+Repair Public’s volunteer roster started out from Ben’s social media list, but branched out to include other community who expressed interest in lending their needles, threads, hammers, and/or wrenches.

 Our first repair event was held at Seymour the Pub in Greenfield, MA at the behest of its owner and founder Nathan Hobbs.
 His enthusiasm, structure, patience, and support were instrumental in getting Repair Public off the ground.